ABridoux/scout/README.md

 "people.Arnaud.hobbies[1]"=football \
 -i People.json -v
 ```
-will output the modified data.
+will output the modified data in the console.

 #### Key names containing dots